tomjes03/printf/README.md

 About
 All files were created and compiled on Ubuntu 14.04.4 LTS using GCC 4.8.4

-Authors
+Authors:
-Rachel Ojeba and Thomas Jesus
+Rachel Ojeba, and Thomas Jesus.